An Iwahori-Whittaker model for the Satake category: Introduction

 It is known (see~\cite{jmw2}) that if $\ell$ is bad then the $\GO$-constructible parity sheaves on $\Gr$ are not necessarily perverse; so the answer to our question must be different in general.
 A conjecture was proposed by Juteau--Mautner--Williamson to cover this case, namely that the perverse cohomology objects of the parity complexes are tilting in $\Perv_{\GO}(\Gr,\bk)$ (so that all tilting objects are obtained by taking direct sums of direct summands of the objects obtained in this way).
 In our main application we confirm this conjecture, see Theorem~\ref{thm:parity-tilting}, hence obtain an answer to our question in full generality.

+Using this description we prove a geometric analogue of a fundamental result for tilting modules, namely that these objects are preserved by tensor product and by restriction to a Levi subgroup.
+On the representation-theoretic side, the first proof of these results for general reductive groups is due to Mathieu~\cite{mathieu}, after partial results of Wang~\cite{wang-tilting} and Donkin~\cite{donkin}.
+A later proof was also found by Polo~\cite{polo} and Littelmann~\cite{littelmann} (with some restrictions) using Standard Monomial Theory.
+Finally, a more general statement (in terms of based modules for quantum groups) was obtained by Lusztig, see~\cite[\S 27.3]{lusztig-qg} (see also~\cite{paradowski,kaneda}).

-Using this description we prove a geometric analogue\footnote{In fact, combined with the Satake equivalence, our proof can also be considered as providing a new complete proof of these properties of tilting modules.} of a fundamental result for tilting modules, namely that these objects are preserved by tensor product and by restriction to a Levi subgroup.
-(On the representation-theoretic side, these results are due to Mathieu~\cite{mathieu} in full generality; see~\cite[\S 1.1]{jmw2} for more references.)
-In~\cite{br}, Baumann and the fourth author use these facts to obtain a slight simplification of the proof of the geometric Satake equivalence.
+In fact, combined with the Satake equivalence, our proof can also be considered as providing a new complete proof of these properties of tilting modules.
+In~\cite{br}, Baumann and the fourth author also use these facts to obtain a slight simplification of the proof of the geometric Satake equivalence.
 (Note that the proofs in the present paper do not rely on the latter result.)